cocoabunnie/CuteThemedWordle/README.md

 ### "Styling" Branch 💖🎨
 This branch basically shows the game, but after I added styling to it.
 This can also be considered as the "polished" version

+Feel free to play it as much as you like, and have fun! ♥️